 The web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.

 A browser engine is like an internet browser, such as Chrome or Safari, but without the full set of features.
 Many different apps use the browser engine, not just the campus app.
 A browser engine is a standard part of every smartphone’s operating system.

 The operating system is the base software on the smartphone that controls everything else.
 The browser engine can change depending on the operating system.

 Why is Web View important?

-Web view depends on the student’s phone operating system.
-Two students may be running the same campus app, but if they have two different phones, they might have different browser engines.
+Web view depends on the user's phone operating system.
+Two users may be running the same campus app, but if they have two different phones, they might have different browser engines.
 In this case, web view might behave two different ways within the same campus app.
-Content in the campus app may appear differently to each student.
+Content in the campus app may appear differently to each user.

 It’s important to understand what kind of issues are possible.
 For example:

 - Limitations in web view may translate to limitations in the Campus App

-- The browser engine used by web view can be updated independently of the campus app, so students may find “things have changed” even if they haven’t updated the app
+- The browser engine used by web view can be updated independently of the campus app, so app users may find “things have changed” even if they haven’t updated the app

 Where is Web View used in the campus app?